freeCodeCamp/freeCodeCamp/README.md

 #### Legacy Certifications

-We also have 3 legacy certifications from our 2015 curriculum, which are still available.
+We also have 4 legacy certifications dating back to our 2015 curriculum, which are still available.
 All of the required projects for these legacy certifications will remain available on freeCodeCamp.org.

 - Legacy Front End Development Certification
 - Legacy Data Visualization Certification
 - Legacy Back End Development Certification
+- Legacy Information Security and Quality Assurance Certification

 ### The Learning Platform